 Also Read: 5 Ways to Minimize Tax on Your Investments

-Here’s a simplified example of bunching charitable contributions:
+Here’s a simplified example of bunching charitable contributions under the regular rules in 2022

-A couple with no mortgage lives in a state without income taxes.
-They have no state or local taxes, and their property taxes are $12,000 per year (which would be capped at $10,000).
+A couple, age 50, with no mortgage live in a state without income taxes.
+Their property taxes are $12,000 per year (capped at $10,000).
 They also donate $10,000 annually to their favorite public charity.
-Their itemizable deductions are $20,000, which is less than the $24,800 standard deduction in 2020.
-If the couple ‘bunched’ their charitable deduction instead, making their 2020 and 2021 donation in 2020, they could take $30,000 of itemized deductions in the current tax year.
-In 2021, they would then opt for the standard deduction.
+Their itemizable deductions are $20,000, which is less than the $25,900 standard deduction.
+If the couple ‘bunched’ their charitable deduction instead, making two years of gifts in one year, they could take $30,000 of itemized deductions in the current tax year.
+The next year, they would opt for the standard deduction.

 Infographic: How Much Charitable Donations Will Reduce Taxes